theodi/open-data-licensing/guides/publisher-guide.md

 The ODRS vocabulary provides two terms to support publishing in describing means of attribution:

-* `attributionText` -- the name to be used when attributing the creator of some data.
-This might differ from the name of the organization that published the data.
-For example it might be a single organization "_Ministry of Justice_" or it could refer to a group of contributors "_Wikipedia Community_".
-By specifying the attribution text you are clearly indicating to data re-users how you wish to be acknowledged.
+* `attributionText` -- the text to be used when attributing the creator of some data.
+Typically this will just be the name of your organization, e.g. your company or government department.
+However it might also be a more general phrase.
+E.g. a crowd-sourced dataset might use `attributionText` of: "_Wikipedia Community_".
+You can use this property to specify the attribution text you would like data re-users to use.
+Without this, re-users will need to decide for themselves how to reference your organisation or dataset.
+The re-users guide includes some guidance on this.
 * `attributionURL` -- this is the URL to be used when building an attribution link.
 The expectation is that the link text displayed to a user will be the value of the `attributionText` property.
 As a data publisher this provides you with the ability to request attribution to a specific web page.
 While this might be the dataset homepage, or a link to your organization homepage, it may also be a link to a dedicated attribution page.
 This is particularly useful if you must also acknowledge your data sources.
+The ability to provide a specific destination page for attribution links also makes it easier to avoid "attribution stacking" issues which can make attribution and re-use difficult.

 Publishers should keep attribution text as short as possible, recognising that their data may get re-used in a wide variety of locations.
-The ability to provide a specific destination page for attribution links makes it easier to avoid "attribution stacking" issues which can make attribution and re-use difficult.
+The following are all good examples of attribution text:

+* _My Organization_
+* _Open Data, Ltd_
+* _Crowd sourced data community_

+The following examples are problematic:

+* _Data sourced from My Organization dataset_
+* _Contains data provided by My Organization.
+Copyright 2013._
+* _This data covers records processed by MyOrg in the period XYZ to XYZ.
+Data is covered by Crown Copyright_

+These examples remove any flexibility on behalf of the data re-user to format and structure links to your dataset in a manner that is in-line with their application.
+For example the text is either lengthy, difficult to link, or mixes together attribution text with copyright statements (see below).

 The ODRS vocabulary deliberately doesn't describe how to format attributions or citations, e.g. on a web page.
 Data might be consumed in a number of different ways and displayed on a number of different devices (if at all).
 Publishers should recognise that styles of attribution and citation will vary between communities and be flexible on their expectations for how this information is displayed.
 A scientific researcher citing some data in an academic paper will follow (and be bound by) different styles of attribution and citation than a web developer building a mobile application.